samtech09/gosql/README.md

 For more details view [Examples](https://github.com/samtech09/gosql/tree/master/Examples).

-## Setting Database Type to generate supported SQL
+## Setting Database Type and paramer format to generate supported SQL
 `gosql` support to generated SQLs for `PostgreSQL`, `Ms-SQL` and `MySQL`.
 It can be set by environment variable `DATABASE_TYPE`.

 It can be set right before generating SQL as below